GabrieleCiurlionyte/NetworkingCourse/Hangman/README.md

 ﻿# Hagman

-A client and a multi-client server for playing the game "Hangman" written in C
+A client and a multi-client server for playing the game "Hangman" written in with WinSock2 and C programming language.

 ### To compile client server
 ```bash